 - all facts, assumptions and other information used as a basis for the expert's opinion

-- reference to any opinions that have not been fully researched and why they have not been
+- reference to any opinions that haven’t been well researched and why they haven’t been

-- any questions the expert has about the dispute because they fall outside their area of expertise
+- any questions the expert has about the dispute that isn’t in their area of expertise

-- an indication about whether the report is incomplete or limited in scope in any way
+- an explanation about whether the report is incomplete or limited in scope in any way

 For building disputes

-The expert should state whether there are any other reasonable alternatives to completing or fixing the building.
+An expert should include reasons and the likely costs involved if they recommend to fix, demolish or alter a building in any way.
+The expert should state whether there are any other reasonable alternatives to complete or fix the building.

-The cover page should also include the address of the property and any inspection dates.
+The cover page should include the address of the property and any inspection dates

 Evidence helps you prove your side of the story and helps the VCAT member to decide how the matter should be resolved.